Odd edge-colorings of subdivisions of odd graphs: Subdivisions of odd graphs

-Consider a graph $G$ that is obtainable from a bipartite $2$-connected odd graph by a single edge subdivision.
-Thus $\kappa(G)=\kappa'(G)=\delta(G)=2$.
-Assume $G$ is not essentially $3$-edge-connected, that is, let there be an (edge) $2$-cut $[X,\bar{X}]$ such that $|X|,|\bar{X}|\geq2$.
-If the unique $2$-vertex falls in $X$, consider the graphs $G'$ and $G''$ constructed as follows: $G'$ is derived from $G[X]$ by adding an edge between the endpoints of the $2$-cut in $X$; $G''$ is obtained from $G[\bar{X}]$ by introducing a new vertex and joining it with the endpoints of the $2$-cut in $\bar{X}$ (equivalently, $G''=G/X$).
-Notice that both $G',G''$ are obtainable from bipartite $2$-connected odd graphs by single edge subdivisions (see Figure~\ref{fig:konstrukcija}).
-Reversing the process, let $G',G''$ be disjoint graphs that are obtained from $2$-connected bipartite odd graphs by single edge subdivisions.
-Break a selected edge of $G'$ into two half-edges, then remove the $2$-vertex of $G''$ along with its incident half-edges, and finally glue the half-edges emanating from $G'$ with the half-edges emanating from $G''$ so that two new (whole) edges are created.
-Call this process \textit{gluing} of $G'$ and $G''$.
-Notice that the resulting graph $G$ is also obtainable from a $2$-connected bipartite odd graph by single edge subdivision, and moreover has a non-trivial $2$-cut.
+Notice that both $G',G''$ are $2$-connected and obtainable from odd graphs by single edge subdivisions.
+Reversing the process, let $G',G''$ be disjoint $2$-connected loopless graphs that are obtained from odd graphs by single edge subdivisions.
+Break a selected edge of $G'$ into two half-edges, then remove the $2$-vertex of $G''$ along with its incident half-edges, and finally pair up and glue the half-edges emanating from $G'$ with the corresponding half-edges emanating from $G''$ so that two new (whole) edges are created.
+Call this process \textit{gluing} of $G'$ and $G''$ (with respect to a selected edge of $G'$).
+The resulting graph $G$ is also $2$-connected and obtainable from an odd graph by a single edge subdivision, moreover it has a nontrivial $2$-edge cut.

+We point out here that the result of gluing such a disjoint pair $G',G''$ is not unique, because of an apparent $2$-fold freedom involved in the process: first, there is a freedom of choice due to the arbitrariness of the selected edge from $G'$; and second, there is freedom concerning the pairing the half-edges emanating from $G'$ with the half-edges emanating from $G''$ (cf. Figure~\ref{fig:konstrukcija'''}).

 The importance of transforming $G$ into the pair $G',G''$ and vice versa comes from the following.